-My mama’s Southern chili recipe is made flavorful with beans, tomatoes, and a ton of spices.
-Just cozy vibes.
+My mama’s Southern chili recipe means business, boos.
+It’s made with beans, tomatoes, and a ton of spices.
+The heat level isn’t wild either.
+It is a spicy bowl of chili, but not the kind that has you running for a glass of milk.
 Grab a bowl and serve with cornbread.

 This post may contain affiliate links.
 Read our disclosure policy.

-Step 3: Add the crushed tomatoes, diced tomatoes, tomato paste, and kidney beans to the pot.
+Add in crushed tomatoes, diced tomatoes, tomato paste, and kidney beans.

 Classic Southern Chili Recipe